 Anesthesia & Pain Management

 Anesthesia is the administration of a drug or gas to induce partial or complete loss of consciousness.
-Services involving administration of anesthesia should be reported by the use of the Current Procedural Terminology (CPT) anesthesia five-digit procedure code plus modifier codes.
+Services involving administration of anesthesia should be reported by the use of the CPT anesthesia five-digit procedure code plus modifier codes.
 Surgery codes are not appropriate unless the anesthesiologist or Qualified Nonphysician Anesthetist is performing the surgical procedure.

 Anesthesia services include (but not limited to) local, general or regional

 - By a physician/anesthesiologist under medical supervision of a physician